You’ve decided to sell your home.

 Go through every room, and don’t forget the closets.

 You probably have more stuff than you think.

-You make the improvements, and prospective buyers will factor them into their offer price.
+You make the improvements, and potential buyers will factor them into their offer price.

-And in some cases, the added value far exceeds the amount you paid.
+And in some cases, the amount added to the market value of your home far exceeds the amount it cost you.

 The four upgrades that will usually make the most money when selling a house are:

 A fresh coat of paint and an enhanced curb appeal are most common among people selling their homes.

 Both of these upgrades can be inexpensive and make you the greatest return on your money.